Menopause is when a woman stops having periods completely. It is a natural part of ageing.

 Premature or early menopause can happen at any age, and often there's no clear cause.

-Sometimes it's caused by:
+Sometimes it can be caused by:

 - a treatment such as surgery to remove the ovaries (oophorectomy)